 They should sponsor and engage in bills, motions, resolutions, and/or notices that aim to redress any disadvantage suffered by women and girls because of past or present discrimination.
 These laws should also work towards improving the status of women and girls to bridge the gender gap.

-The other role of women representatives is to receive and act on petitions from the public on matters that relate to (discrimination of) women and girls.
+The other role of women representatives in Kenya is to receive and act on petitions from the public on matters that relate to (discrimination of) women and girls.

 Women Representatives in Kenya also have a role to play in mobilizing residents in their counties to identify projects that women and girls can benefit from.
 They should influence the national government to include or adopt these projects in the budget.
 Furthermore, they can utilize the role of parliament in the budget process to allocate money for these projects.

 In addition, they should establish oversight mechanisms to ensure that the national government implements these projects.
 In doing so, they shall promote prudent use of public resources and ensure that the projects reach the target population.
 Their oversight will also ensure the projects have a lasting impact on the beneficiaries.

-However, the role of women representatives does not involve providing immediate needs for the women and girls.
+However, the role of women representatives in Kenya should not involve providing or meeting immediate needs for women and girls.
 That’s not what the law intended.

 It is not the work of women representatives to provide sanitary towels or to drill boreholes.